 We purchase paid advertisements on search engines in order to attract consumers to our website.
 We typically pay a search engine for prominent placement of our website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
 The prominence of the placement of our advertisement is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 As with algorithmic search result listings, search engines may revise the algorithms relevant to paid advertisements and websites other than our ecommerce platform may become more optimized for the algorithms.
 These changes may result in our having to pay increased amounts to maintain our paid advertisement placement in response to a particular search term.
-We could also have to pay increased amounts should the market share of major search engine advertisements.
+We could also have to pay increased amounts should the market share of major search engines continue to become more concentrated with a single search engine.
+Additionally, we bid against our competitors and others for the display of these paid search engine advertisements.
 Many of our competitors, including many health insurance carriers and government-run health insurance exchanges, have greater resources with which to bid and better brand recognition than we do.
-We have experienced increased competition from health insurance carriers, government health insurance exchanges and some of our marketing and has increased our marketing and advertising expenses.
+We have experienced increased competition from health insurance carriers, government health insurance exchanges and source of our marketing and advertising and for paid advertisements.
+The competition has increased the cost of paid internet search advertising and has increased our marketing and advertising expenses.
 The competition increases substantially during the enrollment periods for Medicare related health insurance and for individual and family health insurance.
-If paid search advertising costs increase or become cost prohibitive, whether as a results of competition, algorithm changes or otherwise our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which would harm our business, operating results and financial condition.
+If paid search advertising costs increase or become cost prohibitive, whether as a results of competition, algorithm changes or otherwise our advertising expenses could ris significantly or